-The percentage of large-scale attacks (defined as 10 or more victims) at colleges and universities increased significantly from Period 1 to Period 2.
-In Period 1, only one out of nine college attacks had more than 10 victims (11.1%).
-In Period 2, the number jumped to 5 out of 12 attacks (41.6%).
+The percentage of large-scale attacks (10 or more victims) at colleges and universities increased significantly from Period 1 to Period 2.
+In Period 1, only one out of nine college attacks had more than 10 victims (11.1 percent).
+In Period 2, the number jumped to 5 out of 12 attacks (41.6 percent).

-Figure 8: Percent of College Attacks That Were Large-Scale, by Time Period
+FIGURE 8 Percent of College Attacks That Were Large-Scale, by Time Period